 The tournament includes eight divisions, from tots (age three) to old timers.
-Communities from across the Mi'kma'ki are encouraged to participate each year.
-It's an exciting time for everyone!
+Communities from across the Mi’kma’ki (Cape Breton and Nova Scotia) are encouraged to participate each year.
+It’s an exciting time for everyone!

 How It All Began…

 The hockey tournament was established in 1974 by Wallace Bernard, Joe B. Marshall, Russell Marshall and a team of volunteers.
-It was created to bring all Mi'kmaq communities together from across Nova Scotia to share the love of the sport.
-Over the years, there have been many players from places such as Pictou Landing, Membertou, Eskasoni, New Brunswick and Sandy Bay, Manitoba.
+It was created to bring together Mi’kmaq communities from across Nova Scotia to share the love of the sport.
+Over the years, there have been many players from areas such as Pictou Landing, Membertou, Eskasoni, New Brunswick and Sandy Bay, Manitoba.

-It started off at the Whitney Pier Rink then moved to the County Arena, located in Coxheath.
-Up until March of 2017, the Wallace Bernard Memorial Native Youth Hockey Tournaments were not hosted in Membertou.
-This was because our community didn't have an arena.
-Thanks to the opening of the Membertou Sport and Wellness Centre, the Wally's were brought home.
+In it’s early years, the Wally’s were held at the Whitney Pier Rink and were later moved to the County Arena in Coxheath.
+Up until March of 2017, the Wallace Bernard Memorial Native Youth Hockey Tournament was not hosted in Membertou, because our community didn’t have an arena.
+Thanks to the opening of the Membertou Sport and Wellness Centre, the tournament was brought home!

-The tournament is modernized by the grandson's of the late Wally Bernard, Michael and JR Isadore, who go above and beyond to make sure that it is a success every year.
+The Wally’s continue to take place every year thanks to the hard work the late Wally Bernard’s grandsons.
+Michael and JR Isadore go above and beyond to make sure that it is a success every year.

 Who is Wallace Bernard?

 Wallace Bernard, also known as Wally, was born in 1933 and died in 1988 at the age of 55.
 He served the community of Membertou as a band councillor for many years.
-He enjoyed baseball, hockey, volleyball, and bowling.
-He coached the Membertou Thunderbirds hockey and fastball team in the 70's and 80's.
-He was always involved in sports.
-In 1996, he was inducted into the Mi'kmaq Sports Hall of Fame for his contribution to sports, as an athlete and co-founder.
+He was an athletic man who was always involved in sports.
+Wally enjoyed baseball, hockey, volleyball, and bowling.
+He was the coach of the Membertou Thunderbirds hockey and fastball teams in the 70’s and 80’s.
+In 1996, he was inducted into the Mi’kmaq Sports Hall of Fame for his contribution to sports, as an athlete and co-founder.

 What To Expect In 2018

 2018 marks the 45th anniversary for the Wallace Bernard Memorial Native Youth Hockey Tournament.
-Teams are registered, volunteers are prepared and Destination Membertou will be there!
+Teams are registered, volunteers are prepared, and the community is pumped!

 As a part of the celebration, there will be a youth dance held at the Membertou Trade and Convention Centre in the Jenu Room on Friday, March 9th from 7:30 p.m. – 9:30 p.m.
 (Grades 6 and under) and 9:30 p.m. – 12:00 a.m.
 (Grade 7 and up)